Crete, the biggest island in Greece, and it’s such a wonderful place that it has something for every visitor.

-Near the city of Ierapetra, there are a few impressive gorges, some of them fairly easy to hike too.
+Near the city of Ierapetra, there are a few impressive gorges, some of them fairly easy to hike as well.

 In the city, take some time to check the Venetian fortress, the former mosque with its beautiful fountain in the courtyard, as well as a tiny house hidden in the alleys close to the port, where the legend says that Napoleon spent a night without revealing his identity until he was gone.

-Chrissi, or officially Gaiudouronisi, is a very small, uninhabited island located off the southern coast of Crete.
-It’s about an hour away from the port of Ierapetra, one of the two ports that have boats to reach the island (the other place is Makrygialos).
+Chrissi, officially Gaiudouronisi, is a very small, uninhabited island located off the southern coast of Crete.
+It’s about an hour away from the port of Ierapetra, one of the two ports that have boat tours to reach the island (the other place is Makrygialos).